inamdarmihir/t2sql-rlhf/README.md

-# Text2SQL Multi-Agent System with Qdrant Cache
+# Text2SQL Multi-Agent System with Qdrant Caching and Feedback Loop

 AI-powered natural language to SQL converter with semantic caching and agentic UI.